Echoes-of-War/shepard/README.md

 # shepard
-a collection of tools for NWN EE development designed for the Echoes of War persistent world
+a wrapper for standard NWN EE dev tools

 # requirements